DikshaAdhikari/Rock-Paper-Scissor-Spock-Lizard/README.md

 (and as it always has) Rock crushes Scissors.

 ###
-Also visit the link https://www.youtube.com/watch?v=pIpmITBocfM It's fun indeed.
+Also visit the link https://www.youtube.com/watch?v=pIpmITBocfM

 ![](design/desktop.jpg)